bradhowes/swift-grdb-tca/README.md

 `MovieActorsView` view, or by swiping in the `ActorMoviesView` view.
 When a parent view comes back into view, it should already show any changaes that were made in a child view.

-The `ActorMoviesView` supports searching of movie titles, and the `MovieActorsView` supports searching of actor names.
-Both of these (and the `RootView` as well) use the FTS5 SQLite plugin to perform full-text searching of content in the movies and actors tables.
-Typing into the search field regenerates the SQL query that the views use to populate their corresponding rows of actors and movies.

 ## Previews

 The SwiftUI previews operate pretty much like in the simulator or on a physical device.